netrc/tiddlyGithub/Readme.md

 * does the github repo have to be private?
 Is the saver PAT stored in the index.html file?
 (Seems like no, but I've been losing my saver PAT regularly)
 * gitlab too?
 * get a tiddlyWiki favicon?
+* uses 'fetch()', not for IE; haven't tested on anything other than Chrome